nortages/HerokuApp/README.md

 # HerokuApp
- A Twitch bot for the k_i_r_a and th3globalist channels.
+A Twitch bot for the k_i_r_a, th3globalist, and Rinael_Lapki channels.